 Some of our models may be already modeled and animated and are just waiting for someone to implement them in game.
 For example we need someone to implement the first-person grenade hand-throwing view in game and we have some other weapons waiting to be replaced with their brand new models.
 There is a lot of code you can read from what was done for other models to help yourself in that task.

-Our engine was famous in the Open Source community for its modern features but time is passing and we have to keep up with what people expects from games today.
-We would like to have interesting stuff like sRGB lightmapping or realistic water effects for example.
+Our engine was famous in the Open Source community for its modern features but time is passing and we want to keep up with what people expect from games today.
+We would like to finish our PBR implementation and re-implement dynamic shadows.
+It would be nice to implement interesting stuff like sRGB lightmapping (the way Xonotic does them) or realistic water effects for example.
 So we are looking for people who knows how to do magic with GPUs.
 In some case we would be able to redirect you to some known implementations you may adapt from other existing engines with compatible licenses.

 We also done a lot of work to upgrade our engine from C to C++, and have made huge strides in updating our inherited Quake 3 codebase.
 There is still probably some refactoring and optimization work to be done here and there, and an assortment of other projects that can be given to new programmers interested in contributing to our engine development.